paumkim/ZomiDictionary/README.md

 ---

 Thank you for joining us in preserving and promoting the Zomi language!
-Together, we can ensure that Zomi thrives in the digital age. 🌍✨
+Together, we can ensure that Zomi Language thrives in the age of AI! 🌍✨